 Frank is a prolific author and public speaker on legal and business topics arising from the intersection of law and technology, including information security, e-discovery and intellectual property, as well as associated liability issues and risk management opportunities.
 He has been published and quoted in publications such as InformationWeek, Technology Times, Computer World, IT Professional and SmartBusiness Philadelphia.
 A few of Frank’s published works include Technology Transactions and Effective Litigation Management (Chapter), Inside the Minds: Technology Law Client Strategies (2007); Navigating the IT Outsourcing and Procurement Process (Chapter), CIO Wisdom II: More Best Practices – Harris Kern Enterprise Computing Institute (2006) and Securing the Whole Enterprise: Business and Legal Issues, (Article co-authored with Thomas Costello), IT Professional (2006).

 Over the years Frank has received professional awards and recognitions on numerous occasions, including, among others, being named to the 2010 SmartCEO “Legal Elite” List, being named a 2008 Legal Intelligencer/Pennsylvania Law Weekly “Lawyer on the Fast Track”, and being named a Pennsylvania Super Lawyer “Rising Star” from 2005-2007.
-He has also been a featured commentator on CNBC “Power Lunch” and Fox Business Network “Money for Breakfast” segments, and a guest lecturer at the Pennsylvania State University, Drexel University, and the Widener University School of Law.
+His work on a virtual world technology case was featured in the documentary film “Life 2.0,” and he has also been a featured commentator on CNBC “Power Lunch” and Fox Business Network “Money for Breakfast” segments.
+In addition, Frank has served as a guest lecturer at the Pennsylvania State University, Drexel University, and the Widener University School of Law.

 Frank obtained his Juris Doctorate from the University of Pennsylvania Law School in 1995, where he was Associate Editor of the University of Pennsylvania Law Review.
 Frank obtained his Bachelor of Arts in Economics from Drew University in 1992, where he graduated Summa Cum Laude and was a member of Phi Beta Kappa and Omicron Delta Epsilon.